benjamincrozat/legacy-blog/posts/16-seo-case-study.md

 - I set up a new site on a 7-year-old domain that was never used for anything good;
 - I wrote a few articles based on keyword research;
-- I forced Google to crawl them;
+- I "forced" Google to crawl them;
-- I constantly updated all those articles whenever I noticed their structure could be improved;
+- I constantly updated all those articles whenever I noticed mistakes or improvements opportunities;
 - I tried to build a few links on relevant websites.